Filter by Category

 with Deena Ball

+Experience the Joy of Watercolor while learning to paint landscape elements.
 This class is designed for intermediate watercolorists.
 While you do not need to be an advanced student, you should be familiar with your supplies, art terms and comfortable painting with professional watercolor materials.
 The course accommodates various skill levels while maintaining a focus on fundamental techniques.
-The first hour of each class features instruction and hands-on exercises related to the week's topic.
-Students will also explore the work of contemporary and historical watercolorists.
-During the second hour, students work on personal projects with individual guidance.
-You may choose between a quick project focused on the day's topic or continue developing a longer-term piece.
+The first hour of class focuses on instruction and exercises related to that week's topic.
+Each session features the work of a contemporary or historical watercolorist.
+In the second hour, students work on individual projects with personalized guidance.
+You may choose to complete a quick project centered on the day's topic or continue working on a longer-term piece.
+This class requires some prior watercolor experience—you should know the basics, though you don't need to be beyond beginner level.
 Materials list will be provided by the instructor.